evkx/evkx.github.io/content/models/nio/el6/EL6/_index.md

 ### Charge port

-The location of the charge port is on the [right front side](../../../../technology/charging/connectors/#front-side).
-This location makes it easy to use charge stations where you park side into the charger.
-The connector types vary between the different markets.
-This model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) for North America and for Europe, [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs).
-See full specifications for all markets.
+The charge port is conveniently located on the [right front side](../../../../technology/charging/connectors/#front-side), facilitating easy access at charging stations where you park parallel to the charger.
+Connector types vary by market: this model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) in North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) in Europe.
+For complete specifications for all markets, refer to the full specifications.
 ### Battery swap

 This model support battery swap.
 Battery swap means you can drive to a unique battery swap station and get the battery replaced with a new battery with 90% SOC.
 The battery swap takes 7 minutes.